THE MUDDLE FAMILIES

 In the census of 2 April 1911 Henry was living with his mother and his stepfather at 135 Framfield Road in Uckfield.
 His mother at 83 and his stepfather at 74 were both retired, and Henry, aged 56, was continuing to work as a wooden hoopmaker.
 Henry died at the age of 79, his death being registered in Uckfield registration district during the 3rd quarter of 1933.

-John and Frances’ eldest child was John Muddle who was born at Uckfield in Sussex on 2 March 1877, and baptised at Holy Cross Church in Uckfield on 15 April 1877.
+John and Frances’ eldest child was John Muddle who was born at Uckfield in Sussex on 2 March 1877, and baptised at the Parish Church of Holy Cross in Uckfield on 15 April 1877.
 In the census of 3 April 1881 John, at the age of 4, was living with his parents at 13 Alexandra Road in the New Town area of Uckfield.
 Then in the census of 5 April 1891 John, now aged 14, was living with his widowed mother at Mill Mead in the New Town area of Uckfield, and he was going to school.

 John had been working as a labourer for C W Peckham in Uckfield when, at the age of 22 years and 9 months (not 17 years and 10 months he gave on his attestation form), he enlisted at Lewes on 19 December 1899 for six years as Private 8123 in the 3rd Battalion of the Royal Sussex Regiment, which was a militia light infantry battalion.
 He was then described as 5ft 1¼ins tall and weighed 123lbs, with a 33½ins chest that expanded to 35½ins, a fresh complexion, grey eyes, brown hair and no distinctive marks.
 He was passed a fit to serve at Chichester on 20 December 1899.
 John was embodied (put on active service) on 6 February 1900 then just over a year later, on 29 March 1901, he embarked with the battalion for South Africa.
 He served with the battalion as mounted infantry in South Africa during the Boer War for which he was awarded the Queen's South Africa Medal with three Colony Clasps for Cape Colony, Orange Free State and Transvaal, and also two Date Clasps for South Africa 1901 and South Africa 1902.
 On 6 February 1902 while in South Africa and after 2 years on active service John was awarded a Good Conduct Badge and the 1d per day increase in pay that went with it.
 On his return from South Africa he arrived at St Helena in the South Atlantic on 15 June 1902 and then England on 11 September 1902 when and was disembodied (taken off active service).
 He had served 2 years and 218 days on active service, of which 1 year and 167 days was overseas.
 John was present at the annual militia training in 1904 and 1905, and he was discharged on 18 December 1905 on completion of the 6 years that he had enlisted for.
 On discharge his conduct and character were described as very good, and his description was 5ft 2¼ins tall with a fresh complexion, grey eyes, brown hair and his trade was labourer.[6]

+Sometime during the next two years they moved to Lewes in Sussex where their fourth child was born in late 1913.
 They lived at 102 Malling Street in Lewes, probably from the time they first moved to Lewes, and they were definitely living there when John enlisted at Lewes on 2 November 1914 as Private 20129 in the 72nd Provisional Battalion of the Territorial Force of the County of Sussex after the start of the First World War.
 John was working as a stableman at the time of his enlistment.
 He was immediately posted to the 3rd National Reserve Company of the 5th Battalion of the Royal Sussex Regiment, and then on the 16 October 1915 he was posted back to the 72nd Provisional Battalion.
 After serving 1 year and 123 days with the Territorial Force John was discharged on 3 March 1916 so that he could re-enlist in the Regular Army.
-On discharge John’s character was stated to be very good and Lieutenant Colonel Helme described him as honest, sober and industrious.
-His physical description on discharge was the same as when he was discharged from the Royal Sussex Regiment in 1905 except that he had grown slightly to 5ft 3ins.[7]
+On discharge John's character was stated to be very good and Lieutenant Colonel Helme described him as honest, sober and industrious.
+His physical description on discharge was the same as when he was discharged from the Royal Sussex Regiment in 1905 except that he had grown slightly to 5ft 3ins.[8]

 The following day, 4 March 1916, John enlisted at Woolwich as a horsekeeper in the Army Veterinary Corps.
 John was Private 15215 in the Army Veterinary Corps before being transferred to the Royal Engineers where his service number was 245663 and then WR/265950.
 For his service during the First World War John was awarded two campaign medals, the Victory Medal and the British War Medal.[8]
 To have been eligible for these medals John must have served in a theatre of war, most likely in France, but as his service before joining the Army Veterinary Corps was in England it must have been during his time in the Army Veterinary Corps and/or the Royal Engineers that John served overseas, but his army service records for this time have not survived.